No matter how old you are, spring and summer in Wisconsin are great for cycling.

 Cycling, especially road cycling, is not considered a weight-bearing exercise.
 And bones need the pressure and stress of weight to stimulate bone-building.

 A 2012 review of 31 studies showing the relationship between cycling and bone health revealed that cyclists have a higher risk of osteoporosis and lower bone mineral density in critical areas of the body.

 Low-bone-mineral density is of particular concern as people age.

 Walking, running, or similar weight-bearing exercises stress the bones and cause tiny fissures or cracks to occur.
 These cracks cause the bone’s osteocytes to swing into action.
 These bone-manager cells call in the bone-building osteoblasts to repair the damage.
 This natural restoration process makes the bone stronger.

 The rise in popularity of mountain biking, which requires bikers to stand or adjust their weight on the pedals as they navigate obstacles, may increase the sport’s weight-bearing and bone-building potential.
 But more study is needed to determine mountain biking’s impact on bone density.

 Cycling can be a part of a well-rounded fitness program.

 But before you go:

-• Check your tire pressure, brakes, handlebars, and other mechanical parts to make sure they are in good working order.
+- Check your tire pressure, brakes, handlebars, and other mechanical parts to ensure they are in good working order.

 Taking these simple steps can help prevent severe injury.